Tomb paintings of Sindh: History

+The earliest paintings are found in the tombs of Mian Nasir Muhammad Kalhoro (1657–1692).
+They depict leopard and deer hunting.
+Two tombs in the Muridani Jamali necropolis in Johi, Dadu district, are particularly spectacular.
+In one of the tombs, there are three panels which show the hunters on horseback hunting deer and the hunters are shown with shotguns.
+During the Kalhora period (1701–1783) wall paintings became common.
+They often depicted folk tales, scenes from rustic life, the tribal chiefs and their battles.

 The Sindhian art of painting and designing has its roots in history from Mohanjodaro and Amri civilizations.
 The art of painting on walls of monuments splendidly flourished in Sindh, formerly known as the Kalhora period.
 Kalhoras ruled over Sindh up to 1782 AD and were succeeded by Talpur Amirs who ruled up to 1843 AD.
 Both the ruling tribes were more interested regarding architecture and painting the walls of memorial buildings.

 The tomb of Kalhora ruler Mian Noor Muhammad Kalhoro is one of the glorious instances of gorgeous artwork of Sindhian painters.The distinctive feature of the funerary monuments is the use of ceramics and mural paintings therein (Kalhoro 2002, 2003, 2004).
 The tombs which are located in Upper Sindh (comprising the districts of Larkana and Dadu) are mainly adorned with paintings.
 Nevertheless, a few tombs are also adorned with ceramics.
 A few tombs which are located in the districts of Sanghar and Nawab Shah in Central Sindh are decorated with mural paintings that mainly represent folk romances.
 This tradition of decorating with folk-romance paintings spread from the districts of Dadu and Larkana to Nawabshah and Sanghar.

 The tomb celebrate the life of the person interred and the paintings bear clear likeness to the protagonists.
 There are hunting scenes, battle scenes, peeks into domestic life and representations of the many love tales so fancied by any Sindhi.
 The Kalhoras believed to have been built many tombs for themselves and their soldiers.
 The tombs of the Kalhora rulers depict floral and geometric designs whereas the soldiers’ tombs bear figural representations.